-The bumpy and often times challenging terrain that is the reality of raising a teenager has always left parents struggling to gain a foothold.
-And according to science, there is good reason for this.
+The bumpy and oftentimes challenging terrain that is the reality of raising a teenager has always left parents struggling to gain a foothold.
+According to science, there is good reason for this.
 Developmentally, the brain starts to undergo structural changes once you reach adolescence.
-Pair an actively changing brain and body with heightened levels of hormones and you have conditions for the perfect storm.
+Pair an actively changing brain and body with heightened levels of hormones, and you have conditions for the perfect storm.
 Although these issues are not new, the world that teens grow up in today, and the challenges they face, are so completely different from our own teenage experience that our reference book has been largely rendered useless.
 Thankfully, there are still some tried-and-true positive parenting techniques that can be incorporated to help remind parents that sunny skies are on the horizon.

 Equipped with some basic understanding of the present-day teenage experience, here are some tactics you can employ as a parent to help ease the burden.

 Parents are wired to revert into problem-solving mode when faced with an issue, however in doing so we often bypass ‘effective listening’ for ‘reactive listening’.
 Your haste to rationalise and offer solutions can quickly be misinterpreted as dismissal and can leave children feeling invalidated for their feelings.
-Worse yet, if parents are quick to advise on an issue which they have no experience with themselves, i.e. your teen encountered something online which hurt their feelings, their reaction can come across as lackadaisical.
-As our children mature into teenagers they become desperate to declare their autonomy and own their decision-making capabilities, and such parental tendencies become suffocating and can lead to teens bottling up their emotions instead.
+Even worse, if parents are quick to advise on an issue which they have no experience with themselves, i.e. your teen encountered something online which hurt their feelings, their reaction can come across as careless.
+As our children mature into teenagers, they become desperate to declare their autonomy and own their decision-making capabilities, and such parental tendencies become suffocating and can lead to teens bottling up their emotions instead.